 The Lord Overpass today is functionally and structurally deficient.

 As part of the improvements necessary for the Hamilton Canal Innovation District (HCID) redevelopment and Judicial Center projects, a new intersection is necessary to connect Jackson Street extension to Fletcher Street and Thorndike/Dutton Streets.
 This new intersection would be the 'front-door' to the HCID and Judicial Center.
 Thousands of people on a daily basis would use this new intersection to access the new commercial, retail, residential, and social-services available in the HCID.

 View public participation process, design elements, and conceptual designs on the Lord Overpass Presentation of Concepts page.

-The City of Lowell, through its Department of Planning and Development (DPD) has undertaken a design process which includes extensive public participation in order to meet the project goals of improving public safety and mitigating the traffic to the HCID.
+The City of Lowell, through its Department of Planning and Development (DPD) undertook a design process which included extensive public participation in order to meet the project goals of improving public safety and mitigating the traffic to the HCID.